 - (a.)
 Building elevations fronting or visible from public streets shall be clad with brick, masonry, precast concrete, stone, synthetic stone, metal panels, glass, wood, stucco, or similar materials.
-A maximum of forty (40%) percent of a street fronting buildings face may be compromised of metal paneling so as to maintain compatibility with structures within the Town, exception to this provision applies where building frontage is located within business or employment centers within the Industrial ("IND") district on local streets not visible from designated thoroughfares upon the approved thoroughfare plan. - (b.)
+A maximum of forty (40%) percent of a street fronting buildings face may be compromised of metal paneling so as to maintain compatibility with structures within the Town, exception to this provision applies where building frontage is located within business or employment centers within the Business Center (BC) and Industrial ("IND") districts on local streets not visible from designated thoroughfares upon the approved thoroughfare plan.
+(Amended September 26, 2022) - (b.)
 All walls not visible from a public right-of-way may be constructed of cinder block, brick, wood, or metal paneling. - (c.)
 Buildings in all locations should relate a principal façade to the sidewalk and public space of the street.